Party Roles and Composition in DnD 5e

 You’ll want to prioritize damage over healing, as killing your enemies faster means you take less damage, and you can take a short rest rather than use spell slots for healing.
 Spend your limited healing resources when someone else is going to stop dealing damage—like if they go down in a fight.
 Support characters can all do more urgent things, like dealing damage, helping others do more damage, or preventing the enemy from dealing damage.

 Think about what resources your party needs to keep going throughout an adventuring day.
 If all your damage dealers are Wizards and Paladins, running out of spell slots will make things much more difficult.
 Think about how to ration your resources in case an adventuring day goes longer than expected.
 This is where classes like Warlock and Fighter are really strong.
-Being able to keep up with damage throughout a long day can be a lifesaver.
+Keeping up with damage throughout a long day can be a lifesaver.

-If you’re playing a class that needs frequent short rests (Warlock, Monk, Fighter), make sure to communicate that to your team.
+If you’re playing a class that needs frequent short rests (Warlock, Monk, Fighter), communicate that to your team.
 If you see another player playing one of these classes, you might think about playing one too to encourage the party to take short rests to be at their best.

 Play to Your Strengths